Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Extended Stay: Six or More Days for Completionists

 If you’re a completionist and just have to do everything available to you at Universal Orlando Resort, then a six-day stay will be the tack you will need to take.
-Devote one full day each to Universal Studios Florida, Islands of Adventure, and Volcano Bay, add on a fourth to re-ride everything you want to try for a second (or third!) time, and then fill up your remaining two days crawling over every square inch of CityWalk and the eight hotels.
-You still probably won’t be able to squeeze in every last little experience – especially depending upon the time of year you’re going – but you’ll come the closest you humanly can.
+Devote one full day each to Universal Studios Florida, Islands of Adventure, Epic Universe and Volcano Bay, add on a fourth to re-ride everything you want to try for a second (or third!) time, and then fill up your remaining day crawling over every square inch of CityWalk and the 11 hotels.
+You still probably won’t be able to squeeze in every last little experience, especially depending on the time of year you’re going, but you’ll come the closest you humanly can.

 What about those resources you promised?